enumD/ShinobiMode/README.md

 # Shinobi Mode

-This is the architecture of the Sentinel Mode for camper:
+This is the architecture of the Shinobi Mode for camper:

 ![arch](https://github.com/enumD/PeopleRecognition/blob/main/picture/arch.png)